research-fosdem/research-fosdem.github.io/index.md

 ---
 layout: default
 ---
-# Join us at FOSDEM 2022
+# CALL FOR PROPOSAL: Join us at FOSDEM 2022
-## <span style="background-color:hsl(347, 90%, 96%); color:hsl(348, 100%, 61%);">Note: the devroom has been proposed, but not accepted yet :)</span>
+## Saturday 5th of February 2022<br> precise time to be confirmed<br>online

-We invite **developers or users of open tools and technologies** used in a research context to contribute to the [FOSDEM 2022](https://fosdem.org/2022/) conference.
+We invite **developers and users of open tools and technologies** used in a research and investigation context to contribute to the 2022 edition of [FOSDEM](https://fosdem.org), the largest open-source conference in Europe.
-We understand research as the general process of inquiry and knowledge production such as **scientific research, investigative journalism, NGOs fieldwork**, etc.
+We understand research as the general process of knowledge production and inquiry.
+This includes **scientific research, investigative journalism, data journalism, as well as research and investigations undertaken by NGOs, civil society, community and activist groups**, etc.

 We seek talks about:
-- **New releases of open source software** of research tools or technologies.
+* **New releases of open source software**.
+Introduce a new tool or infrastructure about knowledge production or management.
+We appreciate context about the project, at the crossroads of open source software and open science.
-- Feedback on **open technology stacks used** in research contexts (e.g., scientific research, journalistic inquiry, archive creation or publication, etc.) which collect, analyse, document, visualize, and/or share data.
+* Present and/or ask for feedback on **open technology stacks** used in a knowledge creation or production project (research, journalistic inquiry, archive creation or publication…) which collects, analyses, treats, documents, visualizes, and/or shares data.
-- **Tool design and implementation** for specific research contexts, e.g. how to hold an algorithm accountable to social scientists, how to foster better reproducibility, replicability, repeatability, and interoperability thanks to FLOSS, how to cope with biases of a chart for a data journalist, etc.
+* Discuss **tool design and implementation** that enhance the understanding and literacy of inquiry outputs: data visualisation techniques and issues, knowledge access and exploration means.
+E.g., how to hold an algorithm accountable to social scientists; how to foster better reproducibility and interoperability thanks to FLOSS; or how to cope with biases of a chart for a data journalist.
+* Contribute to the debate about **bridging tech culture with research and investigative environments** (data journalism, investigative journalism, activism and academia), including tips and best practices for navigating tensions, as well as the contribution of the open source movement to research and investigations sustainability through organizational hosting, funding for projects, support and maintenance, etc.)
+* Share your experience about building open source devices or communities across a variety of research and investigative contexts.
-- Issues and opportunities about **bridging tech culture with research environments** (research labs, libraries, newsrooms, museums, hackerspaces, makers labs etc.) including community building, organizational, legal and financial aspects.

-*Any subjects related to open source technologies in research contexts are welcome even if not in this list.*
+We welcome talks from various research and investigative contexts: research labs, libraries, newsrooms, museums, hackerspaces, maker labs, community and activist groups.
+We welcome your experience on various topics: open science, open data, commons, research on research, sustainability...
+Any subjects related to open source technologies in research contexts are welcome even if not in this list.

+You will find a summary of what happened in our devroom the last two years in this blog post: https://reticular.hypotheses.org/1825

+## Event and talks format

+1. Talks
+Duration
-Talks will last around *20-40 minutes + 5-10 minutes Q&A*, have to be *in English*.
+- *Talks* will last *19 minutes max + 5-10 minutes Q&A*.
+- *Lightning talks* will last *14 minutes max* and will have shared panel 15 minutes Q&A.

-The video of the talk has to be pre-recorded in January 2021.
-The Q/A session will be live.
+Talks have to be *in English* and have to be pre-recorded in January 2022.
 The video will be published under Creative Commons CC-BY licence on the [FOSDEM video recordings archive](https://video.fosdem.org/).

+2. Event format

+The online event is the broadcasting of **a series of pre-recorded video talks**.
+A chatroom is available all along the event.
+After each talk video ends (20 minutes), speakers are invited to join a live Q&A session: a video conference room in which one moderator ask the speakers questions that the audience have posted in the event chatroom (5/10 minutes).
+This discussion is broadcast live to the audience.
+The event can also propose panels of *lightning talks*.
+A panel is **a series of lightning talks**lasting 15 minutes each.
+The panel ends with a 15-minutes live Q&A session which set up a discussion between the panel's speakers fuelled by questions from the audience chatroom.

 # HOW TO SUBMIT

-**Wait for the moment!
-We will open the call when the devroom is officially accepted.**
+1. Important dates:
+- **Proposal Deadline: 16th Dec 2021 23:59 CET**
+- **Accepted talk announced: 31st Dec 2021 at the latest**
+- **Accepted Talk video upload Deadline: 15th Jan 2022 23:59 CET**
+- **Online conference with live Q&A: 5th Feb 2022**
+- Submit early if you can, as we will evaluate the proposals as they come because of the very tight schedule

-Submissions must include:
+2. Submissions must include:
 - Abstract
 - Session type *(Lecture or Lightning Talk)*
 - Expected prior knowledge / intended audience